agupta15k/Donatify/README.md

     pip install -r requirements.txt
     ```

-	4. Make sure the database is imported from ```src/database/donationsystem.sql``` onto the sql system.
+	4. Make sure the database is imported from ```src/database/donationsystem.sql``` onto the mysql server.

     5. Run the below command from the main directory to start the backend application server.